East African Revival

-The East African Revival (Okulokoka) was a movement of renewal in the Church in East Africa during the late 1920s and 1930s.
-It began on a hill called Gahini in then Belgian Ruanda-Urundi in 1929, then spreading to the eastern mountains of Belgian Congo, Uganda Protectorate (British Uganda), Tanganyika Territory and Kenya Colony during the 1930s and 1940s.
+The East African Revival (Okulokoka) was a movement of renewal in the Christian Church in East Africa during the late 1920s and 1930s.
+It began on a hill called Gahini in then Belgian Ruanda-Urundi in 1929, and spread to the eastern mountains of Belgian Congo, Uganda Protectorate (British Uganda), Tanganyika Territory and Kenya Colony during the 1930s and 1940s.
 The revival reshaped the Anglican Church already present in East Africa and contributed to its significant growth from the 1940s into the 1970s.

 Christianity before the Revival

-In the 19th century, East Africa was largely colonized by European forces: the Germans in Tanganyika, Rwanda, and Burundi and Britain in Uganda and Kenya.
+In the 19th century, East Africa was largely colonized by European forces: the Germans in Tanganyika, Rwanda, and Burundi and the British in Uganda and Kenya.
 Christian missionaries first began their missionary work in Uganda, then named Buganda (home of the Baganda or Ganda people), in 1877.
 The elites were quick to convert, and experienced high martyrdom in 1885, sparking the initial growth of Christianity in Buganda and the region.
 Protestantism took root in this region faster than in many of the other colonial regions during this time, and the Church of Uganda was established around 1893.
 The Church was established with equal participation of the European missionaries and African converts.
 The early Church of Uganda and the Christians in the area were disproportionately rich and prosperous at the time, echoing the elitism in British and North American Protestant churches.
 A branch of the Church Missionary Society, the Ruanda Mission, evangelized in Ruanda-Urundi, which became a Belgian territory under a League of Nations mandate following the First World War.
 This mission group was essential in the spread of the revival.

 During the early 20th century, some members of the Church of Uganda became dissatisfied with the ways in which sin was being handled and how modernity had affected its practices.
 The initial fervor that led to the spread of Christianity in the region reached a lull as time progressed and corruption within the Church emerged.